Database Query activity

 -

-Table of Selected Objects: The selected object is displayed in a table on the right.
+Table of selected objects: The selected object is displayed in a table on the right.
 The columns in this table are not relevant for single-object queries and these fields cannot be edited, except to remove the object (hover over the rightmost column and click the remove icon).
 If you are querying multiple objects that need to be joined, refer to Multiple-object query using wizard.

 -